 2003: Dorothy Award for Creativity at the Gala Awards Night for the Lesbian, Gay, Bisexual & Transgender Community in Tasmania

 1993: Co-recipient of SA Equal Opportunity Award on behalf of Lesbian and Gay Community Action (LGCA)

 Coordinator, Higher Degrees by Research, College of Humanities, Arts & Social Sciences

 I am a member of the Editorial Boards of Outskirts and the Journal of Australian Studies.

 General interests: The cultural politics and histories of sexuality and reproduction in Australia; abortion; feminism in Australia; 'intersectional' approaches to gender and sexuality issues; representations of children and 'the child'; critical race and whiteness theories in Australian contexts; Indigenous studies; memory and representations of the past.

-My research focus over recent years has been the racialised nature of gender and sexuality politics during 'the Howrad era' in Australia (1996-2007).
-This has generated numerous journal articles anda book manuscript.
+My research focus over recent years has been the racialised nature of gender and sexuality politics during 'the Howard era' in Australia (1996-2007).
+This has generated numerous journal articles.